brett-shwom/backbone-business/README.md

 Take the logic out of your views with business rules!

-When the facts change, then your views get re-rendered.
+When the facts change, then your views are appropriately hidden/shown.

 purpose
 -----------